Hobadee/dotfiles/README.md

 - Spawn tmux terminal on SSH session
 - Kill SSH session on tmux termination
 - Fix `termcolors` function
-- See if we can detect a non-emulated terminal.
+- See if we can detect a non-emulated terminal or the font used.
 If so, set `typeset -g POWERLEVEL9K_MODE=compatible` in `.p10k.zsh`